PJ-Oscheh/LineageOS-Installer/README.md

 # What is here:

-- Embedded web browsers for downloading TWRP and LineageOS
+- Embedded web browsers for downloading TWRP, GApps, and LineageOS
 - Images to illustrate where to find Developer Options, USB Debugging, and OEM Unlocking
 - The prebuilt program includes a setup script that copies all needed files.